 The teaching profession faces a severe shortage, with trends showing a significant need for passionate educators across all levels.
-Be a Teacher DayTM aims to address this gap by showcasing the rich diversity of educational roles and educators' profound impact on communities.
+Be a Teacher Day[TM] aims to address this gap by showcasing the rich diversity of educational roles and educators' profound impact on communities.
 Through engaging experiences and essential connections with post-secondary institutions, we hope to inspire students to consider teaching a fulfilling career choice.

-Education & Training Career Cluster
+Education & Training Pathway

-The Education and Training Career Cluster offers many roles that foster learning and development.
-This Career Cluster invites students to explore and pursue the rewarding journey of influencing lives through education.
+The Education and Training Career Pathval offers many roles that foster learning and development.
+Careers within this field include: